fplab/ui-for-pl/src/language-usability.rst

   * Paper: Mica: A Web-Search Tool for Finding API Components and Examples ..

-API usability can also be improved by creating better tools for understanding and searching through APIs -- improving API documentation
+API usability can also be improved by creating better tools for understanding and searching through APIs.
-:cite:`stylos2009improving` :cite:`dekel2009improving` :cite:`stylos2006mica`.
 Documentation represents another distinction of API design from language design.
 The usage of APIs is so closely tied with using the API documentation that the documentation can be considered part of the API.
-A good documentation is integral in making an inherently complex API more learnable.
+Good documentation is integral in making an inherently complex API more learnable.

+.. :cite:`stylos2009improving` :cite:`dekel2009improving` :cite:`stylos2006mica`.

 .. container:: bib-item

   .. bibliography:: api-usability.bib
     :filter: key == 'stylos2009improving'

+  This paper presents Jadeite, a tool for improving API documentation.
+  In many APIs, users often expect a class or method to be placed in a different location than actual, slowing them down :cite:`stylos2007usability`.
-  This paper presents Jadeite, a tool for improving API documentation by letting API users add "pretend" classes or methods in places where they expect a class or method to exist.
-This method helps alleviate the problem where classes or methods are located in unexpected locations :cite:`stylos2008implications`.
+  Jadeite allows API users to add "placeholder" classes or methods in places where they expect a class or method to exist, which can redirect future API users to the correct location.

 .. container:: bib-item